atrancong/foto-app/readme.md

 ## CI Server Setup

 Set up drone.io on a Digital Ocean Ubuntu Droplet to automatically run tests when a new push is made to the repo.

 To do this we:
 1. Install Docker on a fresh Droplet to create a container in which to run drone.io
 2. Build Docker image with Github authentication details
 3. Run drone.io

 **Prerequisites**:
 * Github account
-* Github oAuth token generated for
+* Github oAuth token generated

 On the CI server machine: